abcslawek/chess/README.md

-# Chess - gui game
+# Chess - GUI game
 > I created a chess game that you can play with a friend or against a computer, you can climb in the ranking of the best players.